Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 • Active Sourdough Starter: Bubbly and at its peak for baking.
 Related: Is My Sourdough Starter Ready to Bake With?
 How I Can Tell

-• Sea Salt: I use sea salt – pink Himalayan at the moment, but I switch it up.
+• Sea Salt: I use sea salt.
+I love Redmond’s Real Salt (15% off with code TSG15).
 Just try to avoid salt with anti-caking agents.

 • Whole Wheat Flour: I used Sunrise Flour Mills for this one.
 Adds a nutty flavor and speeds up fermentation, but if whole wheat is not your thing, you can use all bread flour.